envytools/envytools/docs/envydis/index.rst

   Assume the start of input to be at address <base> in code segment

-.. option:: -s <skip>
+.. option:: -d <discard>

-  Skip/discard that many bytes of input before starting to read code
+  Discard that many bytes of input before starting to read code

 .. option:: -l <limit>

-  Don't disassemble more than <limit> bytes.
+  Don't disassemble more than <limit> bytes

 Variant selection
 -----------------